-Facing weird issues on Nexus 6P after Android Oreo update?
+Facing weird issues on Nexus 6P after Android Oreo 8.1 December 2018 OTA update?
 In this guide, we will deal with Nexus 6P slow charging and battery draining.

 Nexus 6P is the last smartphone of Google Nexus series.
 It is manufactured by Huawei.
 Nexus 6P is still considered as one of the most loved phone running on pure Android.
 It still gets the security updates each month.
 Google is upright about keeping its support to former devices.

-Nexus 6P is running on latest Android Oreo 8.1.0.
-It has 5.7 inches AMOLED Gorilla glass 4 display screen.
+Talking about the hardware.
+Nexus 6P has 5.7 inches AMOLED Gorilla glass 4 display screen.
 Powered by Snapdragon 810 processor along with Adreno 430 GPU and 3GB RAM.
 The best thing about Nexus 6P is its design and camera result.
 It has good battery timing supported by 3450 mAh battery.

 Nexus 6P Slow Charging Issue on Android Oreo:

-After updating to Android Oreo.
+After updating to Android Oreo 8.1 December update.
 I was facing severe issues of battery timing.
-The Android operating system was consuming the almost same amount of power as the display screen.
+The Android operating system was consuming the almost the same amount of power as the display screen.
 Another weird issue was the Nexus 6P slow charging.
 Although it said “charging rapidly” on lock screen with 5 hours estimated time of full charge but is charging 18-20% in 1 hour.
 Using the AC charger and original USB-C cable that came with the phone (which I know allows charging Rapidly) won’t quick charge my 6P after the April update.

 Well, I fixed this issue by clearing cache of my Nexus 6P from recovery menu.